Analysis: Bumpy road ahead for Biden’s infrastructure plan | Federal News Network

 Almost every trade group in Washington representing interests from semiconductors to steel has a stake in the infrastructure bill, as does organized labor, which sees the potential for union jobs.

 Business groups have long backed bold investment in infrastructure — just not through taxes on their members.
-The U.S. Chamber of Commerce and Business Roundtable — major players in terms of donations — both strongly oppose the tax hikes.
+The U.S. Chamber of Commerce and Business Roundtable both strongly oppose the tax hikes.

 White House officials welcome the coming debate as a way to press their case, using the same kind of strategy that Biden deployed with his $1.9 trillion coronavirus relief that became law in March.
 If tax hikes are opposed, how should the infrastructure be financed?
 What are lawmakers’ counteroffers?